Shanghai-Digital-Brain-Laboratory/DB-Football/README.md

 3. Benchmark 11_vs_11 1.0 hard bot
 4. GRF toolkits
 5. Benchmark policy
+6. Tensorboard tags
-6. Documentation
+7. Documentation
-7. Contact
+8. Contact
-8. Join Us
+9. Join Us

 ## Install
 You can use any tool to manage your python environment.
 Here, we use conda as an example.